photo by Amar Saleem for Pexels

-London, psychotherapy, and a good day out – who knew?
+London psychotherapy museums as a great day out?
+Who knew?
 The city hosts an eclectic range of museums exploring the development of psychoanalysis, psychology, and related disciplines, as well as the history of London psychotherapy practitioners.

-Here are six places to visit on your next trip to London that can broaden your understanding of mental health, mental illness and mental care.
+Here are seven places to visit on your next trip to London that can broaden your understanding of mental health, mental illness and mental care.

 Although the museum may well be a “shrine” for some, it also energetically reflects the liveliness of Freud’s mind.
 Visitors can admire the outstanding collections of books, paintings, antiquities, rugs and furniture that dominate every corner of the house.
 And Freud’s consulting room – and, yes, his couch – are still in situ, objects of awe and wonder that feel so familiar somehow.